 Identify Your Needs

-Define the Job
+Define the Job and Expectations

 Regularly Measure Success

-Create Opportunities for Learning and Growth
+Create Opportunities for Career Growth

 Communicate the Vision